 Criminal activities and the charges related to each one of them differ from one another.
 The offenses are categorized into two major sections– felonies and misdemeanors—in all states across the US.
 While felonies are known as the more serious ones, misdemeanors are comparatively lower in terms of degree of crime.

 Misdemeanors are further divided into a few degrees where a first degree is more serious than a third degree.

 But that does not mean that you wouldn’t get any punishment if you are convicted of a misdemeanor of the third degree, or as it is more popularly known, an M3.
 You might have to face imprisonment of up to one year.
-So, you should always hire a Pittsburgh Criminal Lawyer for professional help.
+So, you should always hire a Pittsburgh Criminal Defense Attorney for professional help.
 Only an experienced lawyer who has dealt with these kinds of cases in the past can help you out with the situation by preparing a solid defense that would act in your favor in a court of law.Details of a Misdemeanor of Third Degree or M3 (Crimes and Punishments)

 Acts that can be classified under this section of crime are as follows: